bniladridas/bniladridas.github.io/README.md

 ## Usage

-Click on the buttons to interact with the AI applications.
+Click on the "AI Assistant" and "Music Recommender" buttons to interact with the AI applications.
 A sound effect will play upon clicking, followed by a 1-second delay before redirecting to the respective application.

 ## Contributing